windwp/windline.nvim/README.md

 })
 ```
-you can create theme for colorscheme
+you can create a theme for a colorscheme
 [gruvbox](./lua/windline/themes/gruvbox.lua)

-## animation
+## animations
-animation with colors_name from colors above
+animations with colors_name from colors defined above
 ``` lua
 animation.animation({
    data = {